 - Help them get started.
 A blank page can be intimidating, even for the seasoned author.
 Children may do fine once they get started but you often need to help them get the first few words or sentences down.
 Ask them a thought provoking question, make a list or mind-map of ideas that relate to the topic they are writing about or work with them to organize an outline they can turn into a draft.
 Taking away the stigma of writing the perfect sentence is also key.
 Once they have some text to work with, it can always be re-shaped and revised.
 The trick is to encourage free writing from the start, in order to record whatever thoughts come to mind.
 They can always worry about revisions later.

 Teach working in drafts.
 Brainstorming, putting ideas down on paper, ensuring the language and thoughts flow and revising for typos and errors are all different steps in the process of writing.
 Children need to understand that a perfect sentence doesn’t just come out of nowhere, it develops through a back and forth process as the writer writes, reviews and revises his or her text.
-This is one reason it’s helpful for kids to write on a computer as it saves erasing and allows children to make multiple attempts at getting their thoughts down, until they find the phrasing they want.
-Word processors also make it more efficient to reorganize longer pieces of writing, to help information flow better.
+This is one reason it’s helpful for kids to write on a computer.
+It saves erasing and allows children to make multiple attempts at getting their thoughts down, until they find the phrasing they want.
+Writing on the computer also make it more efficient to reorganize longer pieces of writing, to help information flow better.

 - Ask parents to help outside of school.
 Kids learn to write through example.
 Completing an initial draft alone is sometimes important, particularly if the task requires sharing personal thoughts and experiences, but it also helps to have someone else there to review it.
 Parents can make a huge difference in how their children’s writing skills improve by agreeing to read early drafts.
 Use the child’s words to suggest optimized phrasing and/or help them pinpoint what they are trying to say through conversation.
 This makes it easier for the ideas to be written down.